-Chicken noodle dishes are synonymous with homespun comfort, and so are casseroles.
-So when Half Baked Harvest combines the two ingredients—with thyme, parsley, carrots, and whole-grain bread—in this namesake recipe, it tastes like the perfect cold-weather dinner.
+Why We Love It: Chicken noodle dishes are synonymous with homespun comfort, and so are casseroles.
+So when Half Baked Harvest combines the two dishes with thyme, parsley, carrots, and whole-grain bread in this namesake recipe, it tastes like the perfect cold-weather dinner.
 “Best part?
-I can make it ahead of time and then just bake before dinner, and, this recipe works perfectly to freeze and bake later as well!”
-Tieghan Gerard says.
+I can make it ahead of time and then just bake before dinner, and this recipe works perfectly to freeze and bake later as well,” recipe creator Tieghan Gerard says.

 Tomato Artichoke Lentil Stew

-It’s no surprise that stew would be a picture-perfect meal for a fall day, and this recipe from A Couple Cooks is no exception.
-It comes together with fire-roasted tomatoes, artichoke hearts, Tuscan kale, dried herbs, and red lentils, and then topped with parmesan.
-“Simmer for 20 minutes, until the lentils are tender,” Sonja and Alex Overhiser say.
-“Be careful not to overcook the lentils, or they will become too soft.”
+Why We Love It: It’s no surprise that stew is a picture-perfect meal for a fall day, and this recipe from A Couple Cooks is no exception.
+It comes together with fire-roasted tomatoes, artichoke hearts, Tuscan kale, dried herbs, and red lentils, and then is topped with parmesan.

 Roasted Cauliflower Spaghetti

-Once you see how tasty this recipe from Add1Tbsp looks, you’re going to want to eat it while snuggled under a blanket.
-It’s made with cauliflower that’s been tossed with paprika, nutmeg, chorizo, and chopped parsley, and then combined with garlic breadcrumbs over a bed of spaghetti.
-“Serve with a sprinkle of breadcrumbs, more parmesan, the rest of the fresh herbs, a pinch of flaky sea salt, and freshly cracked pepper,” Evan Kalman says.
+Why We Love It: Once you taste how delicious this recipe from Add1Tbsp is, you’re going to want to eat it every day: It's a perfect medley of fall flavors.
+The dish is made with cauliflower that’s been tossed with paprika, nutmeg, chorizo, and chopped parsley, then combined with garlic breadcrumbs over a bed of spaghetti.

-Roast chicken is a mouthwatering recipe for any time of year, but we'd argue that it's especially enticing in the cooler evenings of fall.
+Why We Love It: Roast chicken is a mouthwatering recipe for any time of year, but we'd argue that it's especially enticing in the cooler evenings of fall.
 Take The Modern Proper's recipe for it, which pairs a whole chicken with a lemon herb pan sauce.
-It’s made with minced parsley, garlic cloves, thyme, and dry white wine—doesn’t that sound great for an early night in?
-“Deglaze the pan with the wine, making sure you lift all the flavorful bits off the bottom,” Holly Erickson says.
-“Simmer the aromatics like the herbs and garlic, then turn off your heat and add the cold butter.”

 Easy Spinach and Tuscan Chicken Chopped Salad Pizza

-Looking for a Friday night meal that mixes pizza with salad?
-You’ve found it with this recipe from The Butter Half, which combines ready-made gluten-free pizza with mixed greens, black olives, balsamic vinegar, and gorgonzola cheese.
-“Honestly, this is a fantastic way to dress up a frozen pizza, and give the old salad and pizza meal a fun twist,” Abbey Rodriguez says.
-“You can get as creative with the toppings as you like.”
+Why We Love It: Looking for a Friday night meal that mixes pizza with salad?
+You’ve found it with this The Butter Half recipe, which combines ready-made gluten-free pizza with mixed greens, black olives, balsamic vinegar, and gorgonzola cheese.
+“Honestly, this is a fantastic way to dress up a frozen pizza, and give the old salad and pizza meal a fun twist,” recipe founder Abbey Rodriguez admits.

 Instant Pot Broccoli Cheddar and Zucchini Soup

-What’s more appealing than a pot pie on a cold day?
-Not much, especially since this recipe from A Couple Cooks is vegan and comes in a sage crust.
-The filling has shallots, sweet and gold potatoes, yellow onion, mushrooms, and herbs that are all combined in vegetable broth and all-purpose flour.
-“The earthy potatoes and onions are slathered in a savory, creamy sauce, along with fried shallots and white beans,” the Overhisers say.
-“And on top, a flaky sage crust that you’d never believe is vegan (his secret: coconut oil).”
+Why We Love It: What’s more appealing than a pot pie on a cold day?
+Not much.
+The married couple behind A Couple Cooks makes this one with shallots, sweet and gold potatoes, yellow onion, mushrooms, and herbs that they combine in vegetable broth and all-purpose flour.
+“The earthy potatoes and onions are slathered in a savory, creamy sauce, along with fried shallots and white beans,” recipe creator Sonja Overhiser says.

 Turkey Stuffed Peppers